s8ngyu/nightly/README.md

-# PeterDev Repository
+# Nexus Repository

-PeterDev Repository
+Nexus Repository
 Brought to you by the PeterDev